Skip to main content

 • Induction of Suppressors of Cytokine Signaling (SOCS) ∞ Cytokines can induce the expression of SOCS proteins, which act as negative regulators of various hormone signaling pathways, including those for growth hormone and leptin.

 This inflammatory-mediated desensitization is not limited to a single hormonal axis.
-The interconnected nature of the means that inflammation-induced resistance in one pathway can have far-reaching consequences.
+The interconnected nature of the endocrine system means that inflammation-induced resistance in one pathway can have far-reaching consequences.
 For example, leptin resistance, which is often driven by inflammation, can disrupt the HPG axis, leading to reproductive dysfunction.

 Chronic inflammation, fueled by both stress and diet, acts as a powerful disruptor of pituitary function by interfering with hormone receptor signaling at a molecular level.